 - All Willamette University policies in the Selected Policies Manual are applicable on trips sponsored by the Willamette University Debate program.

 - All students in WUDU are expected to behave positively toward other members of WUDU including its coaches.
 Any form of physical or verbal abuse or aggression as well as abusive, aggressive, rude or discourteous behaviors toward students or staff of the WUDU may be in violation of this policy.
+Verbal abuse or aggression can occur in person or it can occur as a result of postings on social media.

 Drug and Alcohol Policies